megha-ra/Blog-Website/README.md

 ## Usage Instruction:

 1. **User Registration and Login**:
-    - Sign up for a new account and log in with your credentials.
+    - Sign up for a new account or log in with your credentials.

 2. **Creating and Editing Posts**:
     - Create new posts or edit existing ones.